Harelazimtas/Harelazimtas.github.io/README.md

   </br>
     App_start- Contains classes that will run when the applection starts, usually Config files.
   </br>
-    Content- contain CSS and image.
+    Content- contain CSS and images.
   </br>
     MVC is Model View Controller.
   </br>